 With its tried-and-true yet straightforward design, Speed Turn is built to last, and we wouldn't hesitate to use it on remote trips.
 However, because of its brakeless design, it takes more skill to deal with the nuances of skiing, transitioning without a brake, or considering and employing a leash in spring conditions.
 The Dynafit Speed Turn 2.0 is the result of very incremental upgrades and refinements over 30 years of development.
 Speed Turn bindings don't look much different than the Dynafit tech bindings of the early 1990s.
 That is a good thing.

 Read review: Dynafit Speed Turn 2.0

 Black Diamond Fritschi Tecton 12

-If you'll only have one set up for everything, and you tour and resort ski roughly half and half, the Fritschi Tecton is the binding for you.
-Even if you backcountry ski more than half the time, the Tecton might have appeal.
-It is tied with the Marker KingPin for downhill performance, offering energy transmission and release performance that almost matches the frame style bindings, at a fraction of the weight.
+If you wish to only have one set up for everything, and you tour and resort ski roughly half and half, the Fritschi Tecton is the binding for you.
+First, we really try and discourage this approach.
+Excellent resort and excellent backcountry gear have less in common than you would wish.
+Nonetheless, we get this request and inquiry very often.
+The ski gear manufacturers must be getting it too.
+There are more and more products marketed for this "niche".
+In this category, the Tecton is best.
+Even if you only backcountry ski, the Tecton might have appeal.
+It is tied with the Marker KingPin for downhill performance, offering energy transmission and release performance that almost matches old school frame style bindings, at a fraction of the weight.
 In fact, it is weight that edges the Tecton ahead of the KingPin and therefore earns it this Top Pick award.
 The Tecton weighs about 100g less than the Kingpin.